What Is “Gray Death”?

 Gray Death: A Synthetic Cocktail

-Much of the Gray Death that has been seized seems to have traces of Carfentanil as well, a synthetic Opioid 10,000 times more potent than Morphine.
-This, an already potent substance, makes Gray Death so lethal that it is possible for someone to overdose through skin contact or breathing in contaminated air.
+Much of the Gray Death that has been seized seems to have traces of Carfentanil as well, a synthetic Opioid 10,000 times more potent than Morphine, although some reports suggest that Gray Death is even stronger.
+This, an already potent substance, makes Gray Death so lethal that it is possible for someone to overdose through skin contact (transdermal) or breathing in contaminated air.
 Police handling areas where the synthetic blend was stored have to do so with extreme caution and precautionary measures, such as hazmat suits.

 Perhaps the most dangerous quality of Gray Death is the unknown.
 Substances contained in small enough traces cannot be detected by regular drug tests.
 This means that there could be more hazardous materials in the blend that aren’t identifiable.
 While a few components have been found to be consistent in each batch, the rest of the substance is still a mystery.